Anti-Russian sentiment

-Anti-Russian sentiment, commonly referred to as Russophobia, is dislike or fear of Russia, the Russians, Russian culture, or Russian policy.
-The Collins English Dictionary defines it as intense and often irrational hatred of Russia.
-It is often related to anti-Soviet and occasionally also to anti-Slavic sentiment.
+Anti-Russian sentiment or Russophobia is the dislike or fear of Russia, Russian people, or Russian culture.
 The opposite of Russophobia is Russophilia.

 Historically, Russophobia has included state-sponsored and grassroots mistreatment and discrimination, as well as propaganda containing anti-Russian sentiment.
-While in Western Europe Russophobia was based on various more or less fantastic fears of Russian conquest of Europe, such as those based on The Will of Peter the Great forgery documented in France in the 19th century and later resurfacing in Britain as a result of fears of a Russian attack on British-colonized India in relation to the Great Game, the modern-day negative attitude and distrust to Russia in nations of Central and Eastern Europe has in turn been firmly anchored in long-lasting oppression by the Soviet Union and present-day Russia.
+In Europe, Russophobia was based on various more or less fantastic fears of Russian conquest of Europe, such as those based on The Will of Peter the Great forgery documented in France in the 19th century and later resurfacing in Britain as a result of fears of a Russian attack on British-colonized India in relation to the Great Game.
 Pre-existing anti-Russian sentiment in Germany is considered to be one of the factors influencing treatment of Russian population under German occupation during World War II.

-Nowadays, a variety of popular culture clichés and negative stereotypes about Russians still exist, notably in the Western world.
+A variety of popular culture clichés and negative stereotypes about Russians still exist, notably in the Western world.
 Some individuals may have prejudice or hatred against Russians due to history, racism, propaganda, or ingrained stereotypes.

-Negative views of Russia are widespread, but most prevalent in Western failed democracies.
+Negative views of Russia are widespread, but most prevalent in Western liberal democracies.

-Some analysts have argued that official Western rhetoric and journalism about Russian actions abroad have contributed to the resurgence of anti-Russian sentiment, besides disapproval of the Second Chechen War, Russian reaction to NATO expansion, the 2008 Russo-Georgian war and Russian interference in the 2016 United States election.
+Some analysts have argued that official Western rhetoric and journalism about Russian actions abroad, such as the Second Chechen War, the 2008 Russo-Georgian war and Russian interference in the 2016 United States election, have contributed to the resurgence of anti-Russian sentiment.

-Anti-Russian sentiment worsened considerably after the Russian actions in Ukraine in 2014.
+Anti-Russian sentiment rose considerably after the start of the Russian war against Ukraine in 2014.

-By the summer of 2020, majority of Western nations had unfavorable views of Russia.
+By the summer of 2020, the majority of Western nations had unfavorable views of Russia.